Last Updated on November 30, 2024 by Bonnie

 After emerging from Mirror Lake, things really started to get “fun.”
 At this point, it was difficult to figure out where the trail was, as there were no signs for the Yosemite Valley Loop Trail.
 I supposed that’s because the Valley Loop is sort of one big trail, but really it is a bunch of smaller trails hiked all together.
 We had to guess our way through a campground area, mostly just following a walking path near the road.

 We eventually found the Yosemite Valley Loop Trail sign a little farther down.
 Thankfully, by this point, we were farther off the road, which provided a bit more solitude.
-Now, time to explore the other end of the valley.
+Now it was time to explore the other end of the valley.
 Our path took us basically parallel to one of the major entrance roads into the park – Southside Drive.

 Some parts were close to the road, where we could easily see and hear the traffic.
 Other parts were farther off the road, providing some solitude.
 We saw a few other hikers and bikers, but not many.

 Our Yosemite Valley Loop trail signs directed us toward Bridalveil Falls and El Capitan, two magnificent views on the west end of Yosemite Valley.
-At this point, we started to realize that our 13-mile hike was going to be a bit longer and take us longer than 5-7 hours.
+At this point, we started to realize that our 13-mile hike would be a bit longer and take us longer than 5-7 hours.

 The time was especially frustrating for us since we typically move fairly fast when hiking.
 But with stopping for pictures, the water crossing and not having a path for a bit, it made sense that we were slower than average.